you're reading:

 You can also display such ‘irregular’ sets of links in your sidebar or other widget area, by adding Custom Menu widgets.
 (Only difference: submenus will show up as indented lists instead of dropdowns.)

 So, custom menus are a great feature, especially because they can include links to your categories or to external webpages.
-To do that before the feature was implemented, you could only use the workaround shown in my post Page tabs as extra links (and only in some themes).
+To do that before the feature was implemented, you could only use the workaround shown in my post Page tabs as extra links (and only on some themes).
 It’s no coincidence that, a year and a half after the introduction of custom menus, this post continues to be my most popular one by far (as of December 2011: around 50,000 visits as opposed to around 31,000 visits for my next most popular post).

 C. How to